 In part one we outlined the goal of building an online community.
 While it may be easy to understand that you need to be online (duh), it may not be so simple to know where to spend that time online.
 Not to mention how to integrate those online efforts into your offline efforts.

-We are going to spend some time in this post explaining the details of the , and principles mentioned in part one.
+We are going to spend some time in this post explaining the details of the #gather, #warm and #close principles mentioned in part one.
 I learned these from Justin Lukasavige a good friend and mentor of mine over the past few years.
 He doesn?t do his online podcast anymore but all of his episodes are still available.
 I wanted to find a post from him that summed up the gather, warm, and close principles, but I couldn?t find one.
 Instead I found a post that I recommend you read, as it relates to this idea.
 You can find that here.

 In the mean time let?s break down these marketing principles.